 - Solutions / Services – The business you are offering to the customer(s) in the form of solutions or services.

-- Contact us – The company information, location and inquiry form.
+- Contact us – The company information, location, and inquiry form.

-All of the above sections are created with the text, images and videos using HTML layouts.
+All of the above sections are created with the text, images, and videos using HTML layouts.
 Each page has a different layout based on the content available.

 As your business is growing and at an expansion stage, you would want to make your website more fancy and attractive as per the current trends.
-More colourful, animations and creative in terms of UI widgets and elements.
+More colorful, animations, and creative in terms of UI widgets and elements.
 All of these are not possible to build with a Static HTML website.
 You start to find limitations to your existing Website and explore options to revamp the website.

 The challenging part starts with the HTML website when you need to enhance the website with the following requirements:

-- Regular updates in the website
+- Regular updates on the website

 - Add new pages to it or introduce new sections such as blogs, portfolio